About Public Records Requests

 How much will I be charged for my request?

-- Fees for copies are twenty-five cents per page, unless the requested document has an established statutory fee.
+- Fees for copies are ten cents per page, unless the requested document has an established statutory fee.
 The cost of CDs and audio tapes will vary depending on the specific request

 When may public records be inspected?